Designing a Great Kids' Bathroom

 The first step, says Burnett, is getting familiar with what's out there.
 "Scour the doctor's office and the hairstylist's for women's and parenting magazines, and look through them and the catalogs to get an idea of what you like and what price level you're comfortable with," she says.
 When it's time to commit to kid bathroom decor, consider the following:

-Stick with Your Color Scheme or Decor Theme
+Stick With Your Decor Theme

 "If the bathroom adjoins the bedroom, continue the same color scheme or theme on through," says Pelley of Interiors by Decorating Den.